James Barry (surgeon): Career

 Upon joining the army, Barry was commissioned as a Hospital Assistant in the British Army on 6 July 1813, taking up posts in Chelsea and then the Royal Military Hospital in Plymouth, achieving a promotion to Assistant Surgeon to the Forces, equivalent to lieutenant, on 7 December 1815.

 Following this military training, Barry was posted to Cape Town, South Africa, in 1816.
-Through Lord Buchan, Barry had a letter of introduction to the Governor, Lieutenant General Lord Charles Somerset.
-Following the successful, even spectacular, treatment of Lord Charles's sick daughter, Barry was welcomed into the family, maintained a close friendship with the Governor, and became his personal physician.
-In 1822 Somerset appointed Barry as Colonial Medical Inspector, an extraordinary jump in expectations from Barry's low military rank, which brought with it great responsibility.
-Over ten years of work in the Cape, Barry effected significant changes, among them improvements to sanitation and water systems, improved conditions for enslaved people, prisoners and the mentally ill, and provision of a sanctuary for the leper population.
-Barry also performed one of the first known successful Caesarean sections in which both mother and child survived; the child was christened James Barry Munnik in Barry's honour, and the name was passed down through the family, leading to Barry's name being borne by a later Prime Minister of South Africa, J. B. M. Hertzog.
+Through Lord Buchan, he had a letter of introduction to the Governor, Lieutenant General Lord Charles Somerset.
+Following the successful, even spectacular, treatment of Lord Charles's sick daughter, he was welcomed into the family, maintained a close friendship with the Governor, and became his personal physician.
+In 1822 Somerset appointed him as Colonial Medical Inspector, an extraordinary jump in expectations from Barry's low military rank, which brought with it great responsibility.
+Over ten years of work in the Cape, he effected significant changes, among them improvements to sanitation and water systems, improved conditions for enslaved people, prisoners and the mentally ill, and provision of a sanctuary for the leper population.
+He also performed one of the first known successful Caesarean sections in which both mother and child survived; the child was christened James Barry Munnik in his honour, and the name was passed down through the family, leading to Barry's name being borne by a later Prime Minister of South Africa, J. B. M. Hertzog.
 Barry also gained enemies by criticising local officials and their handling of medical matters, but the advantage of a close relationship with the Governor meant that the repercussions of these outspoken views were usually smoothed over.

 Barry was promoted to Surgeon to the Forces on 22 November 1827.
-Barry's subsequent posting was to Mauritius in 1828.
-In 1829, Barry risked a great deal of trouble by going absent without leave to return to England and treat Lord Charles Somerset, who had fallen ill, and remained there until Lord Charles' death in 1831.
-Barry's subsequent posting was to Jamaica, and then the island of Saint Helena in 1836.
-At St Helena, one clash with a fellow army surgeon resulted in Barry being arrested and court-martialled on a charge of "conduct unbecoming of the character of an Officer and a Gentleman".
-Barry was found not guilty, and honourably acquitted.
+His subsequent posting was to Mauritius in 1828.
+In 1829, he risked a great deal of trouble by going absent without leave to return to England and treat Lord Charles Somerset, who had fallen ill, and remained there until Lord Charles' death in 1831.
+His subsequent posting was to Jamaica, and then the island of Saint Helena in 1836.
+At St Helena, one clash with a fellow army surgeon resulted in him being arrested and court-martialled on a charge of "conduct unbecoming of the character of an Officer and a Gentleman".
+He was found not guilty, and honourably acquitted.